 Funds are returned to the appropriate federal program based on the percentage of unearned aid using the following formula:

-Aid to be returned = (100% of the aid that could be disbursed minus the percentage of earned aid) multiplied by the total amount of aid that could have been disbursed during the term.
+Aid to be returned = (aid awarded to student minus the percentage of earned aid) multiplied by the total amount of aid that could have been disbursed during the term.

 If a student earned less aid than was disbursed, the institution is required to return a portion of the funds that have been received by the student.
 Keep in mind that when Title IV funds are returned, the student may owe a balance to the institution.

-If a student earned more aid than was disbursed, the institution would owe the student a post-withdrawal disbursement which must be paid within 120 days of the student's withdrawal.
+If a student earned more aid than was disbursed, the institution would owe the student a Post-Withdrawal Disbursement (PWD) which must be paid within 180 days of the date of withdrawal.
+The student will be notified of the amount of a Post- Withdrawal Disbursement by the Office of Financial Aid as well as information of Loan Exit Counseling.
+This notification will be sent to the student via their Fisher email address.

 Refunds are allocated in the following order:

 Federal Parent (PLUS) Loans

 Federal Pell Grants